h4mmad/blue-enigma/improvements.md

 ## Brief overview of improvements

-**Cost Reduction:** Saves GPT-4o-mini calls (~60-70% of total API cost per query).
+1. **Cost Reduction:** Saves GPT-4o-mini calls (~60-70% of total API cost per query).
-**Latency Improvement:** Cache hits return in ~100ms vs ~2-3s for full pipeline.
+2. **Latency Improvement:** Cache hits return in ~100ms vs ~2-3s for full pipeline.
-**Scalability:** Redis can handle millions of cached responses.
+3. **Scalability:** Redis can handle millions of cached responses.
-**Persistent:** Cache survives restarts, shared across instances and scalable.
-**Semantic Caching:** Similar queries get cached responses like 'create a romantic 4 day trip for Vietnam' & 'create a 4 day romantic trip for Vietnam'.
+4. **Semantic Caching:** Similar queries get cached responses like 'create a romantic 4 day trip for Vietnam' & 'create a 4 day romantic trip for Vietnam'.
 This reduces latency and saves a lot of API calls.

 ## Insights